Carter Hart bounces back, leads Flyers past Devils

-Carter Hart bounced back nicely from his worst performance of the season by stopping 33 shots and the visiting Philadelphia Flyers scored twice in the third period Thursday night en route to a 3-1 victory over the New Jersey Devils Thursday night in Newark, N.J.
+Carter Hart bounced back nicely from his worst performance of the season by stopping 33 shots and the visiting Philadelphia Flyers scored twice in the third period en route to a 3-1 victory over the New Jersey Devils on Thursday night in Newark, N.J.

 Hart returned to the net for the first time since allowing six goals on 26 shots in a 6-1 loss at Boston on Saturday.
 It was a showing that frustrated him so much that he whacked the net numerous times with his stick, shattered the stick and tossed it across the ice after the game ended.